VANRao-Stack/cantorProject/README.md

 ![Graph](Graph.JPG)

-This doesn't lood too bad now does it!!!
+This doesn't look too bad now does it!!!

 ## Conclusion
 Although this library only consists of very few tools, as mentioned in the introduction, this approach to numerically solving differential equations has numerous advantages.